ska-telescope/ska-oso-pht-ui/docs/src/TeamPage.rst

 Team Page
 ~~~~~~~~~

-Once on the team page --> see :ref:`Figure 5 <figure5>`,  you can move between pages where you can click on the page name as seen in
+Once on the team page --> see :numref:`Figure %s <figure5>`,  you can move between pages where you can click on the page name as seen in
-:ref:`Figure 5 <figure5>`.
+:numref:`Figure %s <figure5>`.
 See progress status indicated by the navigation bar "top center" of the page.